midokura/cloud-provider-edge/examples/loadbalancers/README.md

-When you create a service with ```type: LoadBalancer``` and annotate it with ```midokura.com/load-balancer-type: upnp-igd```, the edge cloud controller manager will use the UPnP IGD mechanish to setup the required port mappings in the Internet gateway device.
+When you create a service with ```type: LoadBalancer``` and annotate it with ```midokura.com/load-balancer-type: upnp-igd```, the edge cloud controller manager will use the UPnP IGD mechanism to setup the required port mappings in the Internet gateway device.

 If this annotation is not specified, the edge controller will ignore the service